Lei-Kun/DRL-and-graph-neural-network-for-routing-problems/README.md

 This code is for the published paper 'Solve routing problems with a residual edge-graph attention neural network', link https://www.sciencedirect.com/science/article/pii/S092523122200978X .
 Everyone is welcome to use our code and cite our paper.

-Kun L E I, Peng G U O, Yi W, et al. Solve routing problems with a residual edge-graph attention neural network[J].
+Kun LEI, Peng GUO, Yi WANG, et al. Solve routing problems with a residual edge-graph attention neural network[J].
 Neurocomputing, 2022.

 If you have any questions, you can contact me with kunlei@my.swjtu.edu.cn
 # Introduction